Six hurt, suspect dead in Georgia FedEx facility shooting

 "The situation is now stabilized, and we are focused on the needs of our team members and cooperating with the law enforcement investigation of this tragedy," said company spokeswoman Shea Leordeanu.

-(Additional reporting by David Beasley in Atlanta, Kevin Gray and David Adams in Miami.; Writing by Colleen Jenkins; Editing by Gunna Dickson and Ken Wills)
+(Additional reporting by David Beasley in Atlanta; Writing by Colleen Jenkins; editing by Gunna Dickson)